silvenlily/ps2PlayerManager/README.md

 coded for [No Fear](https://ps2.nofearoutfit.org/) (connery NC) by [silverlily](https://github.com/silvenlily/)

 Features:
-automaticly detects when a discord users nicknames dont match with an ingame name in the outfit and applies a role as specified in the config
+automaticly detects when a discord users nickname doesn't match with a ingame name in the outfit and applies a role as specified in the config.
-automaticly detects when a discord users roles dont mach with their ps2 rank and applies a role as specified in the config
+automaticly detects when a discord users roles dont mach with their ps2 rank and applies a role as specified in the config.

 original repo: https://github.com/silvenlily/ps2PlayerManager